gvwilson/thirdbit/fiction/madica/index.md

 Madica shook her head.
 "I'm sorry.
 I'm not your mummy.
 I don't---" She swallowed.
 "I don't know where your mummy is."

 The whiskered ELF started to cry.
-"I want to go home..."
+"I want to go home…"

 Madica hugged her.
 "Me too," she said.
 She wiped her face.
 "And you know what?
 If we can't find your mummy and daddy, I'm sure mine would